 May is Mental Health Awareness Month.
 This is a time each year to raise awareness about mental health.
 We continue to fight stigma, provide support, and educate the public.
 As counselors we also advocate for policies that support people dealing with mental illness and their families.

 At this point in time – more than ever – we need to find ways to connect with one another.
-The National Alliance on Mental Illness (NAMI) has chosen 2021’s Mental Health Awareness Month’s message of “You Are Not Alone.”
+The National Alliance on Mental Illness (NAMI) has chosen 2022’s Mental Health Awareness Month’s message of “Together for Mental Health”

 The counseling and therapy community will use this time to focus on the healing value of connecting in safe ways.
 Including prioritizing mental health and acknowledging that it’s ok to not be ok.